ANZAC DAY – 25th April

 REMEMBRANCE DAY – 11th November

-Vietnam Veterans Day (Long Tan Day) Tuesday 18th August 2020
+Vietnam Veterans Day (Long Tan Day) 18th August

 Vietnam Veterans Day is commemorated on the 18th August each year.
 Formally known as Long Tan Day, in commemoration of the men of D Company, 6 RAR.
 108 Australian and New Zealand Service men fought against over 2,000 North Vietnamese and Viet Cong, in a rubber plantation in the small village of Long Tan.
 The battle lasted 4 hours in torrential rains.
 After almost being overrun, a timely ammunition

 On the 3rd anniversary of the battle, in 1969, the men of 6RAR erected a white cross on the battle site to commemorate their fallen comrades.
 From this day, the 18th August was known as Long Tan Day.
 Over the years that followed, the day was adopted by all Vietnam Veterans as a day to commemorate the fallen.